-When a child has frequent bouts of insomnia, consultation with a pediatrician is one of the first steps that a parent should consider.
+When a child has frequent bouts of insomnia, parents should definitely consider consulting with a pediatrician.
 In some cases, they may prescribe medications or therapy to help fight childhood insomnia.
-Children should be kept to a consistent sleep schedule, including on weekends, and daytime napping should be restricted.
+Parents should also keep children to a consistent sleep schedule, including on weekends, and daytime napping should be restricted.
 Parents should keep the child’s room’s temperature cool and reduce or eliminate noises at night, and if the child needs a nightlight, only use a small one.

-Some medications can be prescribed by a doctor to fight insomnia, but these are generally recommended for use only for a few weeks.
+Also, doctors may prescribe some medications to fight insomnia, but these are generally recommended for use only for a few weeks.
 According to an experiment at the Columbia University Medical Center, amber-tinted lenses in glasses may help reduce insomnia by blocking blue light, which keeps the brain more alert and less predisposed to sleep at night.
 Developing consistent sleep habits is another way to treat insomnia or even eliminate it.

 In addition to traditional treatments for insomnia, there are alternative ways to alleviate this sleep disorder.
 Some of these alternatives include: